cryoSENSE: Compressive Sensing Enables High-throughput Microscopy with Sparse and Generative Priors on the Protein Cryo-EM Image Manifold: Experimental Results

 Table~\ref{tab:real_space} details reconstruction performance with pixel-space masking.
 While LPIPS and SSIM both improve as expected with decreasing $C$, generative priors outperform sparse priors at higher compression factors.
 Notably, generative priors outperform sparse priors across all compression factors at $K=16$ and 32, which could be of separate interest when imaging using inexpensive detectors with lower pixel resolution achievable.
 When $K \leq 8$, sparse priors match or slightly outperform generative priors.
 We attribute this behavior to the influence of the learned generative prior, where its performance is constrained by the quality of the learned manifold $\mathcal{M}$.
 In contrast, sparsity prior-based methods are primarily limited by the information contained in $\mathbf{y}$.
 For reconstruction performance with Fourier-space masking (Table~\ref{tab:fourier_space}), sparse priors match or slightly outperform generative priors across all compression factors, suggesting that sparse priors are more suitable for Fourier-space masking and moderate compression, while generative priors are more suitable for pixel-space masking under extreme downsampling and compression.
 Taken together, these results demonstrate that faithful 2D cryo-EM image recovery is possible from highly compressed measurements.
 Defining an LPIPS of $\simeq$ 0.15 as an empirically acceptable threshold for image quality (which, as shown in the following sections, also enables high-fidelity downstream biological analyses), cryo-EM images can be compressed to a compression factor of $C=2.7$ in pixel-space masking and $C=2.5$ in Fourier-space masking.

 We additionally assess downstream structural fidelity by reconstructing 3D volumes with sparse priors (DCT) and generative priors (DDPM) using known particle poses (Table~\ref{tab:3d_volumes}).
 In pixel-space masking, following our 2D analysis, we select $C$ for each $K$ based on achieving an LPIPS threshold of approximately 0.15 with DDPM.
 DCT notably recovers ground-truth resolution at $C=1.45$, while DDPM provides better reconstructions at large values of $K$.
 Similar to the 2D image case, in Fourier-space masking, both methods maintain high fidelity at compression factors up to $C=2.5$, with DCT outperforming DDPM across all compression factors.
+We further evaluate pose estimation robustness by performing homogeneous refinement in CryoSPARC~\cite{punjani2017cryosparc} on cryoSENSE reconstructions (Table~\ref{tab:3d_volumes}).
+In pixel-space masking, poses remain accurate (median angular error $<5^\circ$, shift error $<2.5$~\AA) up to $K=16$, with DDPM maintaining accurate poses at $K=32$ whereas DCT does not.
+In Fourier-space masking, poses remain accurate up to $C=2.5$, consistent with the compression limits identified above.
 These results highlight the flexibility and robustness of cryoSENSE in masking strategies and compression and provide a powerful strategy for addressing cryo-EM throughput.